Evaluating LLM Agents on Automated Software Analysis Tasks

 \subsubsection{Tool-Project Pairs}

-To construct the tool-project tasks in \benchmark, we pair each tool with the projects to which it is applicable: \benchCppTools{} C/C++ tools paired with \benchCppProjects{} C/C++ projects ($\benchCppTools \times \benchCppProjects = \benchCppPairs$ tasks), and \benchJavaTools{} Java tools paired with \benchJavaProjects{} Java projects ($\benchJavaTools \times \benchJavaProjects = \benchJavaPairs$ tasks), for a total of \benchTotalTasks{} tasks.
-Each task is executed independently in a fresh container; for the same project, the tool-specific stages can differ substantially across tools (\S\ref{subsubsec:rq1}).
+To construct the tool-project tasks in \benchmark, we pair each analysis tool with the projects to which it is applicable: \benchCppTools{} C/C++ analysis tools paired with \benchCppProjects{} C/C++ projects ($\benchCppTools \times \benchCppProjects = \benchCppPairs$ tasks), and \benchJavaTools{} Java analysis tools paired with \benchJavaProjects{} Java projects ($\benchJavaTools \times \benchJavaProjects = \benchJavaPairs$ tasks), for a total of \benchTotalTasks{} tasks.
+Each task is executed independently in a fresh container.
+Although tasks may share the same project or analysis tool (for example KLEE+curl shares the same project with the task CSA+curl), we treat each tool-project pair as a distinct setup-and-analysis task.